A CHANGING WORLD • • The notions

 • a developing country: with a medium or low income (GDP) and human development (HDI).

-• an emerging country: with a strong economic growth not yet equally shared with all the population.
-The most powerful emerging countries are the BRICSAM : Brazil, Russia, India, China, South Africa & Mexico.
+• an emerging country: a developing country with a strong economic growth but a medium HDI.
+The most powerful are the BRICSAM: Brazil, Russia, India, China, South Africa & Mexico.

-• sustainable development: shared economic growth + social welfare + environmental conservation.
+• sustainable development: shared economic growth + social welfare + environmental protection.

 • unsustainable development: economic crisis + social inequality + environmental damage.